12 Australian native plants that thrive in extreme heat

 Additional options for very harsh positions

-These are exceptionally hardy, tough performing Australian natives suited to extreme heat, reflected sun, wind, poor soil and low water.
+These are exceptionally tough Australian natives suited to exposed sites with reflected heat, wind, poor soil and low water.
+They perform best when matched carefully to climate and drainage rather than simply planted and left.